IgniteUI/indigo-design-docfx/en/components/rating.md

 ## Using the Rating in Figma

 The Rating is built from Label and Value, where the Value is the number of the rating scale.
+The Label can be switched on/off using a boolean property.
 The number of icons in the rating scale is predefined to 5 stars in total, but if you need to design a Rating with more rating icons, the easiest way to do so is by inserting the component into your workspace.
 After that, right-clicking on the component will open a contextual menu, where `Detach instance` should be selected, and you should see the following detached layer structure:

 | Layer                        | Use                                                                                                                                                  |
 | ---------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- |